kubevela/kubevela/README.md

 ## Contributing
 Check out [CONTRIBUTING](./CONTRIBUTING.md) to see how to develop with KubeVela.

+## Report Vulnerability

+Security is a first priority thing for us at KubeVela.
+If you come across a related issue, please send email to security@mail.kubevela.io .

 ## Code of Conduct
 KubeVela adopts [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).